-As we get hit by Siberian weather and storms, you may be finding it harder to keep up your exercise routine.
+As the mercury continues to drop, you may be finding it harder to keep up your exercise routine.
 Colder weather means getting out and about takes a lot more motivation than it does during the warmer months.
 Don’t worry, you’re not alone.
-Many of our clients struggle to keep active in this weather too.
+Many of our customers struggle to keep active in this weather too.

 Cold, icy weather doesn’t mean you have to sit still; there are plenty of ways to motivate yourself into moving more.
 So today I’m sharing my top tips to help you stay sprightly in the freezing days.